webisteme/wms/readme.md

 ## Ideas for improvement

 - Implement soft delete by overriding DRF's delete methods
-- Make CRUD API and fulfillment interfaces more consistent
+- Make CRUD API and fulfilment interfaces more consistent
 - Return more granular error code and message when find_picks() fails